 The power of your agent to make health care decisions on your behalf is broad.
 Your agent would be required to follow any specific instructions you give regarding care you want provided or withheld.
 For example, you can say whether you want all life-sustaining treatments provided in all events; whether and when you want life-sustaining treatment ended; instructions regarding refusal of certain types of treatments on religious or other personal grounds; and instructions regarding anatomical gifts and disposal of remains.
 Unless you include time limits, the health care power of attorney will continue in effect from the time it is signed until your death.
 You can cancel your power of attorney at any time, either by telling someone or by canceling it in writing.
 You can name a backup agent to act if the first one cannot or will not take action.
 If you want to change your power of attorney, you must do so in writing.

 You may use a standard health care power of attorney form or write your own.
+Illinois law also allows you or your agent to present an electronic copy of an executed health care power of attorney if the original document is not available.

 A living will tells your health care professional whether you want death-delaying procedures used if you have a terminal condition and are unable to state your wishes.
 A living will, unlike a health care power of attorney, only applies if you have a terminal condition.
 A terminal condition means an incurable and irreversible condition such that death is imminent and the application of any death delaying procedures serves only to prolong the dying process.